Hsu Dau-lin: Biography

 His wife and three children left Shanghai in 1949 and immigrated to the United States.
 After the Communist government came to power, Dau-lin travelled through Hong Kong to Taiwan.
 Because of the long separation from his family, he and his first wife divorced.
 He served as a professor of law at National Taiwan University from 1954 to 1958, teaching both Chinese and Roman law.
 He met and married Ye Miao-ying "Nancy" in Taiwan.
 From 1958 to 1962, he served as professor and department chair in political science at Tunghai University in Taichung, Taiwan.
 During this time he published a biography of his father, The Life of General Hsu Shu-tseng (in Chinese, Commercial Press).

-In 1962, Hsu immigrated with his wife and two children to the U.S. to take a research faculty position at the University of Washington, joining his former colleague and friend, Hellmut Wilhelm, and his brother-in-law, Li Fang-kuei (Fang-kuei Li).
+In 1962, Hsu immigrated with his wife and two children to the U.S. to take a research faculty position at the University of Washington, joining his former colleague and friend, Hellmut Wilhelm, and his brother-in-law, Li Fang-kuei.
 Hsu left in 1965 to work at Columbia University and Michigan State University, before returning to become a teaching faculty member at the University of Washington in 1970.
 In his later years, his research focused on law in the Sung Dynasty.
 He died suddenly on December 24, 1973, in Seattle, Washington.
 Although he published throughout his career, his German and Chinese works have not been translated into English, and he was not as well-recognized in the US as he was in China and Japan.